A Trap In The Condensate Line Prevents ____.

 Standing Water, Mold, and Bacteria

 When a missing or dry trap blocks drainage, water stagnates in the pan.
 Over time, these colonies can clog the drain line entirely and release musty odors into the supply air.
-Also, standing water is an ideal breeding ground for slime mold, algae, and bacteria such as Legionella.
+Which means standing water is an ideal breeding ground for slime mold, algae, and bacteria such as Legionella.
 By ensuring continuous drainage, the trap eliminates the stagnant pool that would otherwise support microbial growth.

 Sewer Gas and Odor Migration